rsksmart/covalent-docs/docs/content/networks/iotex.md

 [IoTeX](https://iotube.org/) is a blockchain-based platform, designed to become the decentralized backbone for Internet of Things applications.

-With an ever-growing ecosystem of projects and products from DeFi to Tools to Gaming.
-IoTeX currently leads the world’s premier industry consortiums and standards bodies such as IEEE, IIC, and more.
-With numerous contributions to the Blockchain and IoT space, the IoTeX blockchain already powers real devices, including award-winning blockchain-powered cameras from Consumer Electronic Show (CES) and the Pebble geo device.

-Pebble is a secure device designed by IoTeX perfect for supply chain optimization in any industry.
+With an ever-growing ecosystem of projects and products from DeFi to Tools to Gaming, IoTeX currently leads the world’s premier industry consortiums and standards bodies such as IEEE, IIC, and more.
+With numerous contributions to the Blockchain and IoT space, the IoTeX blockchain already powers real devices, including Ucam, an award-winning blockchain-powered cameras presented at the Consumer Electronics Show (CES) and the Pebble geo device.
+Pebble is a secure device designed by IoTeX and perfect for supply chain optimization in any industry.
 As a next step, IoTeX is launching "MachineFi" , to power next-gen IoT applications.

 ### Quick facts